 Working for Workplace Rights

 Workplace equality has been a hot button issue over the last several years.
 A recurring discussion revolves around how much women earn compared to men.
 It’s a shame that, even to this day, white women make 82 cents for each dollar a white man in the same position makes.
 And that’s just for white women.
 For women of color, the numbers are far worse.
 Latina women make just 58 cents for every dollar a white man earns.
 That’s outrageous.
 We’ve been saying it, and we’ll keep saying it until we see real change: Equal pay for equal work.

 But the gender pay gap doesn’t stop there.
 “Feminine” careers – those careers that primarily attract and employ women – consistently pay less than more “masculine” careers.
-Careers that were once dominated by men have seen a steady decrease in pay as more women join the field.
+Careers that men once dominated have seen a steady decrease in pay as more women join the field.
 Likewise, as more men join “feminine” careers, those industries see a significant increase in salary.
 Why is “women’s” work valued less than men’s?
 If the job is important enough to exist, it’s important enough to pay it well.
 We need pay equality across industries.